 Aquarium of the Pacific - Online Learning Center - Species Print Sheet

-Zebra shark, the common name of these slow-swimming, non-aggressive, bottom-dwelling sharks, is derived from the coloration of the juveniles that have narrow bars reminiscent of a zebra’s stripes.
-The bars are lost in adults, becoming spots.
-The appearance of the adults has earned these sharks the common name of leopard shark in Australia.
+Zebra shark, the common name of these slow-swimming, non-aggressive, bottom-dwelling sharks, is derived from their juvenile coloration: narrow bars reminiscent of a zebra’s stripes.
+When the sharks grow into adults, the bars become spots.
+Their common name in Australia is leopard shark.

 At the Aquarium

 Our adult zebra sharks are named Fern, Yin, Yang, and Baby.
 They have been trained to come to the surface of the water where they are hand fed a meal that may consist of headless sardines, whole squid from which the internal shells (pens) in the mantle have been removed, de-shelled clams, and/or hoki fillets.
 The quantity of food they are fed is based on the size of the individual shark.

 Indo-west Pacific: Red Sea and East Africa to New Caledonia, north to southern Japan, south to coast of western Australia, around tropical north and south to central coast of New South Wales.
 Also Tonga.

 Adult zebra sharks prefer inshore marine or brackish waters with depths from intertidal to 30 m (99 ft) where there are reefs and sandy, rubble, or coral bottoms.
 There is an unconfirmed report of a zebra shark living in fresh water in the Philippines.
 Juvenile zebra sharks inhabit deeper waters than adults seeking depths of 50 m (165 ft) to hide from predators.